francoisbrunault/K4-of-modular-curves/README.md

 *Date:* May 2023

-This repository contains the files companion to the preprints:
+This repository contains the files companion to the following preprints.

 **\[B20\]** F. Brunault, [On the K4 group of modular curves](https://arxiv.org/abs/2009.07614)